futoin/specs/final/ftn7_iface_invoker_concept.md

 function must return before Executor runs or Executor must run in a different thread.
 Yes, it may have performance issues, but is natural for async programming.

+### 1.3.1.
+Internal call security

+When internal service is used with disabled on-behalf-of setting it does not make much sense to require authorization inside the same process.
+A special "-internal" credentials were introduced.

+If a new interface without "AllowAnonymous" constraint is registered for internal communication channel (in-process in most cases), but without credentials then CCM must automatically use "-internal" credentials for "sec" field.

 ## 1.4.
 Communication Errors

 Invoker should transparently handle transitional communication errors with implicit retries.